-Although saving money is the furthest thing from most college students minds, it is essential to get into the good habit of setting at least some money aside on a regular basis.
+Although saving money is the furthest thing from most college students’ minds, it is essential to get into the good habit of setting at least some money aside regularly.
 By initiating this habit early in life, it is likely that you will continue to practice good savings habits throughout your entire life.
-And this is essential if you want to live a comfortable lifestyle in retirement or even before.
+This is essential if you want to live a comfortable lifestyle in retirement or even before.

 Nobody ever said that you had to wait until you turn 65 to retire.
 And, by starting to save money early you could very well have the opportunity to retire at an age much younger than 65.
 A nice nest egg will give you the choice of how and where you want to live and the first step to getting there is to begin saving at an early age even while still in college.